Blog

 Gaining organizational commitment is key to improving alert quality and Incident Response.
 Target areas with well-understood technical and business dynamics but poor alert quality.
 Use this understanding to enhance alerts by adding missing information.
 Demonstrate the benefits of these improvements through targeted key performance indicators (KPIs), analytics, and dashboards.

-Step 3: Prioritize Alerts Based on Business Impact
+Step 3: Prioritize Critical Alerts Based on Business Impact

 ITOps leaders should prioritize alerts based on their business impact rather than just technical metrics.
 For example, prioritize issues in main revenue-generating applications over lesser-used systems.
 Incorporate clear business context into alerts by reaching a consensus across teams to facilitate this prioritization.